AhmedAlyElGhannam/Git-Calculator-Assignment/Drivers/SubFeature/README.md

 ```
 The function will subtract `3.2` from `10.5` and return `7.3` (i.e., `10.5 - 3.2 = 7.3`).

-if you want to read more about the subtractin check this [Subtraction](https://www.mathsisfun.com/numbers/subtraction.html)
+if you want to read more about the subtractin check this [Subtraction](https://www.mathsisfun.com/numbers/subtraction.html).

+# CMakeLists.txt explanation
+>this file is used to configure a CMake project that will build a static library from source files in a directory.
+Here is a detailed explanation of each line: